I read the New Yorker every day. I'm a little obsessed with it.

 The giant lift was crammed to the brim with a colourful mix of lawyers, journalists and fashion models elbow-to-elbow, eardrums popping as we zoomed to the 20th floor.

 The doors opened to reveal a giant thick glass entrance framing the famous New Yorker logo carved out of a giant wall of redwood.
 I waited for someone to buzz through and purposefully strode down the hallways as if I worked there.
 The walls were full of old New Yorker cartoons and covers- framed artwork on every surface imaginable.
 Blitt, Steig, Getz, Addams and of course, the great James Thurber.
 They all lined the corridors like a time capsule of great moments in New York history.

 Having just arrived himself, the Assistant Cartoon Editor, Colin Stokes was standing at his desk, taking stock of the enormous pile of mail submissions in the in-tray.
-His computer bleeped, probably telling him he had another 1000 odd email-submissions of cartoons and caption-competition entries to wade through.
+His computer bleeped, probably telling him he had another ten billion-odd email submissions of cartoons and caption-competition entries to wade through.

 Colin politely told me I was really early, and being first to arrive I’d get to go in to see Bob first.
 He wasn’t in yet, so until he was I was directed to get a coffee somewhere within the labyrinth and wait in ‘the Lounge.’

 I grabbed a massive cup of well-needed caffeine and went back through the glass doors to wait in the lobby, thinking that was “The Lounge” Colin had told me about.

 Thumbing through old New Yorkers on the coffee table eased my anxiety before I had one last look at my submissions, wondering if they were even close to good enough to submit.